DUBBEP/LSC-Prototype/README.md

 ## Plans
-Implement a free camera mode that gives player direct control over the camera. \n Implement UI elements to inform the player on the basic funtionality of the game. \n Implement UI to display the turn order. \n
+Implement a free camera mode that gives player direct control over the camera.

+Implement UI elements to inform the player on the basic funtionality of the game.

+Implement UI to display the turn order.

-Create a new map model. \n
+Create a new map model.

 Create player piece models.

 Add effects to spells so that they have visuals or animations.

 Add sound effects to the attacks.

 Create player classes which provide unique benefits and abilities.

 </details>